florian-vuillemot/weblodge/docs/source/commands/deploy.rst

 **************************

 You can build and then deploy your application by providing the `--build` option.
-If you need to specify more options, you can add all the *build* options.
+If you need to specify more options, you can add all the :ref:`build` options.

 .. code-block:: console